 Who can peer with Google?

-Any Google Cloud customers that meet Google's technical peering requirements specified on our peering page can be considered for the Direct Peering service.
+Any Google Cloud customers that meet Google's technical peering requirements can be considered for Direct Peering.
 Google can peer at the internet exchanges (IXPs) and private facilities that are listed in our PeeringDB entry.

 To request that a new peering connection be established, register your interest with our peering team.
-If you meet the posted technical requirements, a Google representative will reach out to you with further details to guide you through the application process.
+If you meet the posted technical requirements, a Google representative will contact you with further details to guide you through the application process.

 Establishing a Direct Peering connection with Google is free.
 There are no costs per port or fractional port, and no per hour charges.

 Your Google Cloud projects are eligible for discounted egress data rates for traffic sent to your peered network.
-You must contact your Google Cloud sales team to request that your projects be enabled to receive the discounted direct peering egress rates to your peered network's IP ranges.
+To request that your projects be enabled to receive the discounted direct peering egress rates to your peered network's IP ranges, contact your Google Cloud sales team.

 Discounted egress rates through a direct peering connection are available under the following conditions: